-Under Alternative 3, B-17 would expand to the southeast by approximately 212,661 acres and be "tilted" (Figure 2-14).
-This tilt of the requested withdrawal would eliminate the overlap of State Route 839 (under Alternatives 1 and 2).
-Approximately 4,000 acres would support convoy routes, military vehicle training routes, or ground target areas (Figure 2-14), but in different locations than those described for Alternatives 1 and 2.
+Under Alternative 3, B-17 would expand to the southeast by approximately 212,016 acres, and the withdrawal footprint would be rotated counterclockwise (Figure 2-16).
+The requested withdrawal would eliminate the overlap of State Route 839 (which would occur under Alternatives 1 and 2).
+Approximately 4,000 acres would support convoy routes, military vehicle training routes, or ground target areas (Figure 2-16), but in different locations than those described for Alternatives 1 and 2.
 Under Alternative 3, in addition to new targets and target areas, the Navy would continue to use existing targets and target areas.

 Under Alternative 3, public access would be the same as described under Alternative 2.
 Alternative 3 would allow certain public uses within specified areas of B-17 at designated times when the ranges would not be operational (e.g., typically weekends, holidays, and when closed for scheduled maintenance), similar to Alternative 2.
-The entire B-17 range would be closed and restricted from the majority of public use.
-Only Navy-authorized activities such as ceremonial and cultural site visits, regulatory or management activities, such as BLM or NDOW activities, as well as big game hunting would be allowed (Table 2-7).
-Section 2.3.3.2 (Public Accessibility) provides detailed program requirements for allowable uses.
+The entire B-17 range would be closed and restricted from the majority of public uses.
+Only Navy-authorized activities such as ceremonial and cultural site visits, regulatory or management activities, such as BLM or NDOW activities, as well as bighorn sheep hunting would be allowed (Table 2-6).
+The Navy and NDOW would manage the hunting program through a Memorandum of Agreement (see Appendix D, Memoranda, Agreements, and Plans, for a draft of the agreement).
+Section 2.3.5.2 (Public Accessibility) provides detailed program requirements for allowable uses.